agombolay/ribose-map/README.md

 **© 2017 Alli Gombolay, Fredrik Vannberg, and Francesca Storici**
 **School of Biological Sciences, Georgia Institute of Technology**

+If you use Ribose-Map, please use the following citation:
+Gombolay et al. Ribose-Map: a bioinformatics toolkit to map ribonucleotides embedded in genomic DNA.
+Nucleic Acids Research 2018.

 ## Modules
 **Process rNMP sequencing data independent of the rNMP sequencing technique**:
 * **Alignment**: Align reads to the reference, de-depulicate based on UMIs, and de-multiplex by barcode